dgwartney/pandoc-book-template/contents/hr-agent/response-filters.md

 ![Saving the Reponse Filter](contents/hr-agent/images/response-filter-save.png)

-## Lesson 2: Create an Additional Response Filter
+### Exercise: Create an Additional Response Filter

 Use the method in the previous exercise to configure another response filter using the values below so that you have a total of two response filters configured: